Bordered manifolds with torus boundary and the link surgery formula: Hypercubes and disjoint unions

 \begin{prop} Suppose that $\cL_{\b}$ and $\cL_{\b'}$ are admissible hypercubes of handleslide equivalent beta attaching curves on $(\Sigma,\ws,\zs)$ and $(\Sigma',\ws',\zs')$, respectively.
 Suppose additionally that $\cL_{\a}$ and $\cL_{\a'}$ are hypercubes of alpha attaching curves, satisfying the same assumptions.
 Suppose also that if $\as$ and $\bs$ are curves in $\cL_{\a}$ and $\cL_{\b}$, then $(\Sigma,\as,\bs,\ws,\zs)$ is the diagram of a link in a rational homology 3-sphere, and similarly for $\cL_{\a'}$ and $\cL_{\b'}$. \begin{enumerate} \item If the small translates in the construction of $\cL_{\b}\otimes \cL_{\b'}$ are chosen suitably small, then $\cL_{\b}\otimes \cL_{\b'}$ is a hypercube of attaching curves.
 The same holds for $\cL_{\a}\otimes \cL_{\a'}$. \item If the translations used in the constructions of $\cL_{\a}\otimes \cL_{\a'}$ and $\cL_{\b}\otimes \cL_{\b'}$ are suitably small, then the canonical map of vector spaces

-is a chain isomorphism. \end{enumerate} \end{prop} \begin{rem} In our proof, the assumption that $(\Sigma,\as,\bs,\ws,\zs)$ is a diagram for a link in a rational homology 3-sphere is only used to simplify several statements about admissibility.
-For general three-manifolds, the statement above holds as long as we restrict to a finite set of $\Spin^c$ structures on the hypercubes and assume the diagrams are strongly admissible. \end{rem}
+is a chain isomorphism. \end{enumerate} The same statements hold if $\Sigma$ and $\Sigma'$ have free basepoints in addition to link basepoints. \end{prop} \begin{rem} In our proof, the assumption that $(\Sigma,\as,\bs,\ws,\zs)$ is a diagram for a link in a rational homology 3-sphere is only used to simplify several statements about admissibility.
+For general three-manifolds, the statement above holds as long as we restrict to a finite set of $\Spin^c$ structures on the hypercubes and assume the diagrams satisfy a stronger version of admissibility (see \cite{OSDisks}*{Definition~4.10}). \end{rem}

 Our proof of Proposition~\ref{prop:disjoint-unions-hypercubes-main} follows from the same line of reasoning as \cite{LOTDoubleBranchedII}*{Section~3.5}, though we present it for the benefit of the reader.